Chrise2024/GroupAdminBot/readme.md

 Clone this repository and run `npm i` to install dependencies.

+Next execute `npm run build` to build the bot.

 Then execute `npm run start` to start the bot.

 `config.json` contains bot's config.The file is like: